Lifestyle Benefits: The Ultimate Guide

 Most people choose their jobs based on how well it will help them support their home life, not the other way around.

-No matter what their home life looks like, work-life balance continues to grow in importance to employees, so much so that many would prioritize it over even a pay raise.
+No matter what their home life looks like, work-life balance continues to grow in importance to workers, so much so that many would prioritize it over even a pay raise.
 Therefore, benefits that help them feel secure that home life is running smoothly in their absence will help them keep their minds on the job while on the clock.

 Personal & Family Enrichment

 For many people, a healthy work-life balance is about more than just making sure home-life needs are met.
 It’s about leading a rich life full of experiences.
 In fact, connectivity is one of the pillars of total wellness – connectivity with others and with the world around us.
-Never underestimate the power of simply helping your employees enjoy life outside of work.
+Never underestimate the power of simply helping your team enjoy life outside of work.

-amazing travelExperiential rewards – and the positive memories that result from them – have a larger and longer-lasting emotional impact on recipients than monetary rewards do.
+Experiential rewards – and the positive memories that result from them – have a larger and longer-lasting emotional impact on recipients than monetary rewards do.

-Travel benefits.
-Employees who usually regularly use their vacation days are statistically more likely to earn raises and bonuses, and to self-report that they are invested in their employer’s success.
-So send your employees on vacation with perks like: travel stipends, personal travel allowances, discounts on hotels, flights, car rentals and other travel expenses, flexible time off, unlimited vacation days, destination discounts and paid vacations.
+amazing travelTravel Benefits.
+Workers who regularly use their vacation days are statistically more likely to earn raises and report they are invested in their employer’s success.
+So, send your workers on vacation with perks like travel stipends, personal travel allowances, discounts on hotels, flights, car rentals and other travel expenses, flexible time off, unlimited vacation days, destination discounts, corporate retreats, travel insurance and paid vacations.

-Charitable support.
+Charitable Support.
 More people, especially the younger generations who are quickly saturating the workforce, want an employer that shares their values.
 In fact, 56% refuse to work for a company that doesn’t.
-That’s why benefits like these are becoming more and more popular: paid volunteering days off, charitable contribution matching, food and clothing drives, community clean-ups, inclusive company culture and company sponsored blood drives.
+That’s why benefits like these are becoming more and more popular: paid volunteering days off, charitable contribution matching, food and clothing drives, community clean-ups, inclusive company culture and company-sponsored blood drives.

 Choosing the Right Lifestyle Benefits for Your Workforce

 For example, to succeed, you may have to change the way you think about employee benefits.
-The whole concept of employee compensation is evolving.
+The whole concept of worker compensation is evolving.
 Businesses used to have a compensation strategy and a separate employee perks strategy.
-More and more, they’re seeing the benefits of integrating the two together under a coordinated strategy.
+More and more, they’re seeing the benefits of integrating the two under a coordinated strategy.
 This includes featuring lifestyle benefits with higher emphasis when discussing salary.

 Don’t know exactly how to get started?
 Many companies have found great success by following the steps below.
 Steps 1 and 2 will help you pinpoint the best lifestyle benefits for your workforce, step 3 will help you get your new program up and running and step 4 will help encourage good participation.